 Adaptive Phased Management, Canada's long-term plan for used nuclear fuel, is a management system and a technical method.
 The management system is based on phased and adaptive decision-making supported by public engagement and continuous learning.
-The end point of the technical method is a repository deep underground in a suitable rock formation.
-The NWMO's primary motivation is safety - to protect people and the environment from highly radioactive used nuclear fuel.
+The end point of the technical method is a repository that will contain and isolate Canada's used nuclear fuel deep underground in a suitable rock formation.
+A safe and secure transportation system will be developed to transport used nuclear fuel from the facilities where it is currently stored on an interim basis to the centralized site.
+The NWMO's primary motivation is safety - to protect people and the environment from Canada's highly radioactive used nuclear fuel.
 This objective and common vision underpins all the work of the NWMO.
 All aspects of the NWMO's work will meet or exceed all applicable federal, provincial and international regulatory standards and requirements for protecting the health, safety and security of humans and the environment.

 The focus of the 2014 to 2018 period will be on siting and working with potentially interested communities as they move through the many steps of the siting process.
-When communities ask to advance in the process, the NWMO will be ready to implement activities such as learning more, site evaluation and engagement.
-We expect that the site selection process will advance over the five-year period such that the NWMO must be ready to undertake detailed site investigations in the latter half of the period.
-The NWMO will continue to refine postclosure safety assessments for a repository in both crystalline and sedimentary rock formations, and submit these to the Canadian Nuclear Safety Commission for a pre-project review.
+For communities that move forward in the process, the NWMO will be ready to implement activities such as learning more, site evaluation and engagement.
+Twenty communities have successfully passed an initial screening and elected to advance to preliminary assessments (Step 3, Phase 1) of the site selection process.
+A narrowing down process has since taken place based on findings from the first phase of preliminary assessments.
+Currently, 15 communities continue to explore their interest in hosting Adaptive Phased Management, and Aboriginal peoples and communities in the surrounding area are progressively being engaged in learning and decision-making.
+We expect that the site selection process will advance over the five-year period such that the NWMO will have completed preliminary assessments to support identification of one or possibly two areas to proceed to site characterization (Step 4).
+The NWMO will continue to refine conceptual designs and postclosure safety assessments for a repository in both crystalline and sedimentary rock formations, and submit these to the Canadian Nuclear Safety Commission for a pre-project review.
 Throughout the planning period, engagement and social research will continue.
 Attention to sound governance and assurances around program funding will be maintained.
 Investing in people and the skills key to program success and continuity will remain a priority.